sw-3/crowdsale/README.md

 3. Enter `npx hardhat test` to compile the smart contracts and run their tests.

 ## Run Locally
-1. In a terminal session:  Enter `npx hardhat node` to launch a blockchain node on your computer
+1. In a terminal session:  Enter `npx hardhat node` to launch a blockchain node on your computer.
+(Note the output generated; you will use the addresses for some Hardhat accounts for this project.)
 2. In a 2nd terminal session:  Enter `npx hardhat run --network localhost ./scripts/deploy.js`

 After the above, you should see output of the address for the deployed Token and Crowdsale contracts.
 The deploy script also transfers 40% of the total supply of tokens to the Crowdsale contract.
 In the terminal window that is running the blockchain node, you should see that the deploy & configure transactions ran successfully.